-Intuitionistic logic has a bit richer dynamics since the antecedents of sequents can change significantly since only one formula is keep in the antecedent: contrary to classical logic, antecedent formulas cannot be copied (using cR) and restarted (Exercise 12).
+Intuitionistic logic has a bit richer dynamics since the antecedents of sequents can change significantly since only one formula is keep in the succeedent: contrary to classical logic, antecedent formulas cannot be copied (using cR) and restarted (Exercise 12).
 Thus, intuitionistic logic allows for growing antecedents and more complicated varying succedents.
 As we shall see in the next chapter, if we are in a setting where goal-directed proof search is complete, the dynamics of the succedent is reduced to the changing of one atomic formula with another.
-Thus, most of this dynamics occurs within nonlogical context; that is, the dynamics is captured by changes to the terms within atomic formulas.
+Thus, most of this dynamics occurs within non-logical context by changes to the terms within atomic formulas.
 Constraining such dynamics to non-logical contexts means that logical reasoning will provide little immediate help in reasoning about computational dynamics.